Betoken/Whitepaper/BetokenWhitepaper.md

 Each cycle is divided into 5 phases:

-* Change Making: When investors deposit and withdraw their funds, and  managers stake Kairo to make investment decisions for the fund.
+* Change Making: When investors deposit and withdraw their funds.
+* Proposal Making: When managers stake Kairo to make investments for the fund.
 * Waiting: When everyone waits and let the token prices change.
-  * At the beginning users are expected to compete to call the "Buy Tokens" function for each proposal, and the  winning callers will be rewarded with Kairo.
-This is similar to [the Ethereum Alarm Clock.](http://www.ethereum-alarm-clock.com/)
 * Finalizing: When the invested tokens are sold and Kairo holders redeem their stakes + rewards/penalties from proposals they staked in.
-  * Users are expected to compete to call the "Sell Tokens" function for each proposal, and the  winning callers will be rewarded with Kairo.
-  * Managers are expected to make a function call to redeem Kairos for each proposal they staked in, after the proposal's tokens have been sold.
+  * Managers are expected to redeem Kairos from their own proposals, and the selling of the respective tokens will be included in the same function calls to the smart contract.
 * Finalized: When Kairo holders can redeem their commission.
 The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times for the same tokens).

 In a preliminary setup, the lengths of each phase are as follows:

-* Change Making: 2 days
+* Change Making: 1 day
+* Proposal Making: 1 day
 * Waiting: 26 days
 * Finalizing: 1 day
 * Finalized: 1 day

 Totaling 30 days.

-For the functions that transitions the fund to the next phase, the successful caller can get a reward in Kairo. (still Ethereum Alarm Clock-like setup)
+For the functions that transitions the fund to the next phase, the successful caller can get a reward in Kairo. (similar to Ethereum Alarm Clock)

 ### 2.3 Token Trading

 Betoken uses Kyber Network as the token trading platform for executing all of its investments.

-KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://home.kyber.network/assets/KyberNetworkWhitepaper.pdf)] It is a far superior option than EtherDelta, since it allows for instant token exchange which makes it able to avoid the problems mentioned in 2.3.2.
-The inclusion of KyberNetwork can minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.
+KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://home.kyber.network/assets/KyberNetworkWhitepaper.pdf)] The inclusion of KyberNetwork can minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.

 ### 2.4 Rules In The Fund